Common name(s)

 Diving logistics

 Pacific eagle rays are quite easy to find along the Pacific coast of Costa Rica and Panama.
-I have encountered them at numerous sites including Isla Catalina and Montezuma in CR, and Isla Iguana and Coiba in Panama.
+I have encountered them at numerous sites including Isla Catalina, Montezuma, and at the Bat Islands in CR.
+As well as at Isla Iguana and Coiba in Panama.

 What’s new